bergesinstitute/graf-method/book-2-unit-8.md

 ## 8. Translate

-1. I don’t know anybody in San Francisco.
+1. I don't know anybody in San Francisco.
 2. I know nobody.
-3. I don’t know anything about that.
+3. I don't know anything about that.
 (Use saber.
 About = sobre)
 4. I know nothing about that.
 (Use saber.)
 5. We have something.
 6. You (formal, sing.) have nothing.
-7. You (formal, sing.) don’t have anything.
+7. You (formal, sing.) don't have anything.

 ## 9. Escribir la respuesta utilizando to también o yo tampoco